Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Moving

-Moving is one of the biggest stresses in life that can cause anxiety.
-Coping with change during a move is important in helping you release the past and look forward to the future.
+Moving is one of the biggest stresses in life that causes anxiety.
+Coping with change during a move is important to help you release the past and look forward to the future.

-Besides the logistics and work involved when you move, you also have to manage the nostalgia and emotions associated with your home.
+Besides the logistics and work involved when moving, you have to manage the nostalgia and emotions associated with your home.

-It is easier to cope with change when moving by realizing you don’t have to completely release neighbors or memories, you can just add more relationships at your new location.
+It is easier to cope with change when moving by realizing you don’t have to completely release neighbors or memories but can add more relationships at a new location.

 Career